Third Eye Blind: Our Bande Apart and upcoming eighth studio album: 2020–present

 On July 30, 2021, the band announced their seventh studio album, Our Bande Apart, would be released on September 24, 2021, and released the first single from it, "Box of Bones".
 A second song, "Again", was released ahead of the album on August 20, featuring Best Coast singer Bethany Cosentino.
+The band was able to tour again, in support of the album, in 2022, with a North American tour with Taking Back Sunday and Hockey Dad.
+They also released an acoustic album, Unplugged in June 2022.
+Jenkins described it as "just basically any song that [he] wanted another try at."
+The band put on another North American tour across March and April 2023 as well.

-In February 2022, the band announced a North American tour with Taking Back Sunday and Hockey Dad.
+In early 2024, a new iteration of the "Summer Gods" tour was announced, with the band touring with Yellowcard from June to August 2024.
+Jenkins also noted in March that the band was working on a new studio album, and that they wished to release new music prior to the tour, though he was not sure the whole album would be ready for release by then.
+New music did not release prior to the tour; Hargreaves noted that four to six songs were largely recorded since 2022, but still required Jenkins to finish writing and recording lyrics and vocals.

-On June 3, 2022 the band announced an Unplugged album in celebration of the 25th anniversary of their self-titled album.
-Jenkins announced it in an interview at Stereogum, and described it as "just basically any song that [he] wanted another try at."
-The album was released on June 24, 2022.
+On March 13, 2025, the band released a new song "Like A Lullaby".
+The song was first performed during their Tiny Desk performance, which was released the same day.
+The track was co-produced by Jenkins and Eric Valentine, who produced the band's debut.

 Musical style and influences

-Third Eye Blind's musical style has been described as pop rock, alternative rock, post-grunge, and pop punk.
+Third Eye Blind's musical style has been described as pop rock, alternative rock, post-grunge, pop-punk, and power pop.
 Jenkins noted that he was influenced by The Clash, Jane's Addiction, and Camper Van Beethoven.
 Hargreaves stated that his drumming style was influenced by the Ohio Players and James Brown.